jsdabrowski/IS-22/Study 1 - Opinion Mining/README.md

 # Study 1 - Opinion Mining: Replication Package

-The repository shares a replication package for the first experiment conducted in the study: J. Dąbrowski et al., "Mining and Searching App Reviews for Requirements Engineering: Evaluation and Replication Studies", [Update Once Paper Accepted], 2023.
+The repository shares a replication package for the first experiment conducted in the study: J. Dąbrowski et al., "Mining and Searching App Reviews for Requirements Engineering: Evaluation and Replication Studies", Information Systems, 2023.

 ## About